Marina Stakusic: 2025: Guadalajara quarterfinal

 and third seed Jeļena Ostapenko, before losing in the quarterfinals to Emiliana Arango.

 In November, she reached her second WTA 125 final at the Austin Challenger, losing to third seed Renata Zarazúa in three sets.

+2026: Australian Open, Indian Wells debuts

+Stakusic qualified to make her debut main-draw appearance at the Australian Open.
+Playing in temperatures reaching 29 degrees Celsius, she suffered severe leg cramps while trailing in the third set of her first-round match against Priscilla Hon and was forced to retire, leaving the court in a wheelchair.
+In March, she qualified to make her main-draw debut at the WTA 1000 event in Indian Wells, but lost in the first round to Anastasia Potapova.
+Later that month, Stakusic withdrew from the Canadian squad for their BJK Cup qualifier against Kazakhstan due to a back injury.

 Performance timeline

 Only WTA Tour and Grand Slam tournaments main draw and Billie Jean King Cup results are considered in the career statistics.